|If purchasing this

 MM02 needs careful attention to secure a meadow.
 In the second or third year, do not

 let the wild grass present in your soil out-grow the wildflowers, cut the meadow back to 12 -16 cm and remove the

 be fertile, even when you think it's not (yellowing grass can be a

 sign of cold weather or poor drainage and not poor fertility), to control rampancy the meadow should be cut in spring and late July or August and if you have the time again

 clear the cutting and do not let any more fertility build up on clay

-MM02 will be at its best in July.
+MM02 will be at its best between July and September.
 The tall Meadow Buttercup will provide great spring colour to start the

 season Do not confuse Meadow